Newmood/Courses/Google_workspace/workspace_security.md

 3. When examining messages in the security investigation tool what actions can you apply to a message?
 (Choose 3) Mark message as spam; Delete message; View header
 4. You have been asked by your CEO to provide a list of users who have not yet enrolled into 2-step Verification.
 Where can you find that information?
 Users Account Activity Report

+#### Spam, Phishing and Malware
+1. Messages from a single person that you trust are being marked as spam by Gmail.
+What approach is best to ensure that these messages reach the intended recipients inboxes?
+Add a spam setting which bypasses spam filters for messages received from addresses within an approved senders list.
+Add the user's email address to the list
+2. Which of the following are reasons to use an inbound gateway?
+(Choose 2) Spam filtering; Message archiving
+3. Your organization has been receiving unwanted emails from another organization and attempts by you to get the organization to stop sending the emails have failed.
+How can you stop messages from this organization from reaching your users?
+Configure a blocked senders list and add the domain name to the list

+#### Compliance
+Complaince rules can scan for
+- Attachment compliance
+- Content compliance (checks for specific words or phrases)
+- Objectionable content
+If a message matches a compliance rule:
+- The msg can be rejected
+- The msg can be quarantined
+- The msg can modified